 Retirement (the Third Age) offers an opportunity to catch up with activities people have not had time for in the first two stages of life.

 The word “university” is used in its earliest sense – a community of learners who get together to help each other in to learn something new.

 Like most of the groups in Australia, U3A Central Coast is community based, and not affiliated with a University.

 U3A is a world-wide organisation.
 It began in France in 1968, when the government asked universities to provide more community education.

 The first U3A course was a highly-rated gerontology course provided by Toulouse University for local retired people in 1973.

 U3A was open to anyone over retirement age.
 No qualifications or examinations were required and fees were kept to a minimum.
 The idea spread rapidly throughout Europe and across the Atlantic to Quebec and California.

 The British model

-This British model of U3A was the one introduced into Australia (Melbourne) in 1984, and has since spread rapidly throughout Australia.
-There are more than 300 U3A groups in Australia and national membership is growing rapidly.
-The U3A movement has been identified through academic research as being the fastest-growing adult education movement in Australia.
+The British model of U3A was introduced into Australia (Melbourne) in 1984, and has since spread rapidly throughout Australia.
+There are more than 300 U3A groups in Australia and national membership continues to grow.